That dollar amount results from a 69.2% acceleration from $4.4 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Zimbabwe has positive net exports in the international trade of tobacco.
-In turn, these cashflows indicate Zimbabwe’s strong competitive advantages under the tobacco and manufactured tobacco substitutes category.
+Historically, Zimbabwe generates positive net exports in the international trade of gold, diamonds and platinum.
+In turn, these cashflows indicate Zimbabwe’s strong competitive advantages under the gems and precious metals product category.

 Products Causing Zimbabwe’s Worst Trade Deficits